MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementEmbeddedSimActivationCodePoolAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphEmbeddedSimActivationCodePoolAssignment>`: The embedded SIM activation code pool assignment entity assigns a specific embeddedSIMActivationCodePool to an AAD device group.
+`BODYPARAMETER <IMicrosoftGraphEmbeddedSimActivationCodePoolAssignment>`: The embedded SIM activation code pool assignment entity assigns a specific embeddedSIMActivationCodePool to an AAD device group.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-INPUTOBJECT `<IDeviceManagementIdentity>`: Identity Parameter
+`INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema